-Activity Evidence that supports this approach Challenge number(s) addressed Hope trained staff member to lead Friendship Club and provide emotion coaching for targeted children to support social, emotional, mental health and wellbeing development.
-Friendship Club - 45 minutes each day x 39 weeks (£2500) Emotion Coaching support for targeted children (£1000) There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers) EEF Social and Emotional Learning.pdf(educatione ndowmentfoundation.org.uk) Friendship Club has provided children with the opportunity to talk and learn strategies to improve their mental health and social interactions.
+Activity Evidence that supports this approach Challenge number(s) addressed Staff member to lead Friendship Club and provide emotion coaching for targeted children to support social, emotional, mental health and wellbeing development.
+Friendship Club - 45 minutes each day x 39 weeks (£2500) Emotion Coaching support for targeted children (£1000) MiniMeMindfulness support for targeted children (£500) Individual support for children who find changes in routine difficult, who have attachment difficulties and struggle to maintain behaviour for learning.
+TA support 1:1 for specific children @ 3 hours a week x 38 weeks (£4104) There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers) EEF_Social_and_Emotional_Learning.pdf(educationend ownentfoundation.org.uk) Friendship Club has provided children with the opportunity to talk and learn strategies to improve their mental health and social interactions.
 It also provides emotional support for targeted children, many of whom are in vulnerable groups.
-5 Whole staff training on restorative conversations with the aim of embedding positive behaviour strategies across school.
-Training (£150) Developing practice using "When the Adults Change, Everything Changes" and following the approach proved effective by Paul Dix, which creates an inclusive school where children's behaviour is not only managed, but is changed for the positive.
+MiniMeMindfulness provided support for 8 targeted children who struggle with worry, anxiety and mental health.
+Staff are experienced to manage a range of behaviours which impact on learning.
+Attachment, attention deficit and ASC can impact on learning, especially in managing changes in routine and ensuring that learning is in manageable chunks.
+Some children need support during particular lessons.
+6 Whole staff training on restorative conversations with the aim of embedding positive behaviour strategies across school.
+Training (£150) Continued developing practice using "When the Adults Change, Everything Changes" and following the approach proved effective by Paul Dix, which creates an inclusive school where children's behaviour is not only managed, but is changed for the positive.
 Training from Entrust Behaviour Support Team - Restorative Conversations.
-Behaviour Audit to validate positive practice.
-Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 5 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+Behaviour Audit (Nov 2022) validated positive practice.
+Both targeted interventions and universal approaches have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 6 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 Time for staff to develop and implement new procedures - attendance support officers to improve attendance - VIP Education. (£250) The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-5 Contingency fund for acute issues.
-Based on our experiences and those of similar schools to ours, we have identified a need to set a small All

-(£5770) amount of funding aside to respond quickly to needs that have not yet been identified.
+6 Contingency fund for acute issues. (£3756) Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
+All